shan-emacs/emacs-packages-mirrors/gnu/relint-readme.txt

     so the a* could be removed without changing the meaning of the regexp.

+  - First/last item in repetition subsumes last/first item (wrapped)

+    The first and last items in a repeated sequence, being effectively adjacent, match a superset or subset of each other, which makes for an unexpected inefficiency.
+For example, \(?:a*c[ab]+\)* can be seen as a*c[ab]+a*c[ab]+... where the [ab]+a* in the middle is a slow way of writing [ab]+ which is made worse by the outer repetition.
+The general remedy is to move the subsumed item out of the repeated sequence, resulting in a*\(?:c[ab]+\)* in the example above.

+  - End-of-line anchor followed by non-newline
+  - Non-newline followed by line-start anchor

+    A pattern that does not match a newline occurs right after an end-of-line anchor ($) or before a line-start anchor (^).
+    This combination can never match.

+  - End-of-text anchor followed by non-empty pattern

+    A pattern that only matches a non-empty string occurs right after an end-of-text anchor (\').
+This combination can never match.

+  - Use \` instead of ^ in file-matching regexp
+  - Use \' instead of $ in file-matching regexp

+    In a regexp used for matching a file name, newlines are usually not relevant.
+Line-start and line-end anchors should therefore probably be replaced with string-start and string-end, respectively.
+Otherwise, the regexp may fail for file names that do contain newlines.

+  - Possibly unescaped '.' in file-matching regexp

+    In a regexp used for matching a file name, a naked dot is usually more likely to be a mistake (missing escaping backslash) than an actual intent to match any character except newline, since literal dots are very common in file name patterns.

   - Uncounted repetition

     The construct A\{,\} repeats A zero or more times which was